-Rosh Hashanah Gems 5772 - 15 pages of prayer insights
+Rosh Hashanah Gems Volume One - 15 pages of Prayer Insights

 These Rosh Hashanah Gems are filled with new, inspiring material that explain and elucidate many of the prayers we say on this holiday.
 They are intended to both entertain and educate the audience between prayers.
 They are rich with Jewish wisdom, wit and joy, and will help bring greater meaning to both committed Jews and casual congregants.
 Below is a synopsis of the Gems.